-Source: NACE, First destination surveys and HESA, Destinations of Leavers from Higher Education data
+Source: National Association of Colleges and Employers (NACE), First destination surveys and Higher Education Statistics Agency (HESA), Destinations of leavers from higher education (2017)

 Looking at unemployment

 Another way we can measure graduate employment is by tracking unemployment rates.
 These were measured six months post-graduation between the early 1960s and 2017, after which the survey reference date changed to 15 months after graduation.